-Bushmeat Banned as the US Shares Updated List of Items Prohibited When Entering the Country
+Bushmeat Banned As the US Shares Updated List of Items Prohibited When Entering the Country

-The US authorities have issued a warning to Ghanaians and other travellers about items that are restricted and not allowed to enter the country.
+Authorities in the United States have issued a warning to Ghanaians and other travellers about items that are restricted and not allowed to enter the country.

 Source: Getty Images

-According to them, the prohibited items could injure community health, public safety, American workers, children, or domestic plant and animal life, or those that could defeat national interests.
+According to them, the prohibited items could injure community health, public safety, American workers, children, or domestic plant and animal life, or are those that could defeat national interests.

 What items are banned from entering US?

-The following items are therefore prohibited or restricted upon entry by US Customs and Border Protection (CBP).
+The following items are therefore prohibited or restricted upon entry by the US Customs and Border Protection (CBP).

 Agricultural and food products